How to Find Your Mac’s IP Address

 - Click Enter.

-- Enter ipcongif getifaddr en0, and your local IP address will show up.
+- Enter ‘ipconfig getifaddr en0’, and your local IP address will show up.

 - To see your public IP address, type curl itconfig.me.1

-Changing your location on your Mac usually requires a Mac VPN.
-Set up a VPN on your Mac so no one knows where you’re coming from, or learn more about how to find your computer’s IP address.
+To Change your location on your Mac, you need a Mac VPN most of the time.
+You can set up a VPN on your Mac so no one can find where you use your PC.
+Or, learn more about how to find your computer’s IP address to see where your PC’s location is stored.

 What Is an IP Address?

-An internet protocol address, otherwise known as an IP address, is a Mac’s (or any device’s) identifying number.
-It comes from either the internet service provider or the router, and lets the Mac communicate inside and outside of its network.
-IP addresses are necessary for the Mac to receive information, but they also reveal the Mac’s location via its region and postal code.
+An internet protocol address is also known as an IP address.
+This is a Mac’s (or any device’s) identifying number.
+It comes from either the internet service provider (ISP) or the router.
+And it lets the Mac communicate inside and out of the network.
+IP addresses are needed for your Mac to get data from your network.
+But, they also have your Mac’s location through the region and postal code in the string of numbers.

 Do We Need IP Addresses?